-Heart-Centered ABA is a new branch of behavior science based on the heart.
-It synthesizes conventional Applied Behavior Analysis (ABA) with tools and frames from Neuro-Linguistic Programming, Hypnotherapy, Waldorf Education, and wisdom from the indigenous ways of North America with the wisdom that has always lived inside my heart.
+Heart-Centered ABA aspires to become a new branch of behavior science based on the heart.
+It synthesizes conventional Applied Behavior Analysis (ABA) with complimentary tools and frames from ABA Compassionate Care, Acceptance and Commitment Therapy (ACT), Neuro-Linguistic Programming, Hypnotherapy, Waldorf Education, and wisdom from the indigenous ways of North America with the wisdom that has always lived inside my heart.
 Heart-centered ABA is a science of human behavior which branches off of conventional Applied Behavior Analysis.

 A Short History of ABA

 American psychologist B.F.
 Skinner is widely accepted as the father of behavioral science.
 His studies of learning and contingencies of human behavior were groundbreaking.
 He demonstrated that there are laws that govern human behavior similar to the laws which govern our physical world.
 He demonstrated that behavior which is reinforced will continue and behavior that is not reinforced will stop.
 He noticed the effects of antecedents on behavior and developed the three-term contingency (often known as the ABCs of behavior) antecedent, behavior, and consequence.
 This three-term contingency governs all behavior.
 It shows how behavior arises from the things which happen before the behavior and the future likelihood of behavior is a result of the consequences of the behavior.